AgataCiesluk/PhotoSession_Reservation_App_Spring/README.md

 |GET	          |```http://localhost:8080/photo-sess/completed```|List of completed, sorted photo sessions will be created based on database and depending on logged user (different for user with role "ADMIN" and different for user with role "CLIENT" - client will see only his/her photo sessions) and showed as a table in jsp view ```/user/completedPhotoSessView```|
 |GET	          |```http://localhost:8080/photo-sess/future```|List of future, sorted photo sessions will be created based on database and depending on logged user (different for user with role "ADMIN" and different for user with role "CLIENT" - client will see only his/her photo sessions) and showed as a table in jsp view ```/user/futurePhotoSessView```|

+## Testing
+Due to lack of time, project contains only 3 Spring Boot unit tests for client: service, controller and repository.
+In the future, if time allows, there can be much more.

 ## Scopes that can be developed in the future
 - Pricing can be added depending on photo session types,